 Finally, it improves digital medicine by facilitating big data analysis.
 Without healthcare interoperability, artificial intelligence algorithms wouldn’t have enough healthcare data to process.
 Processing information from different systems and across institutional boundaries is critical.
 In addition, these algorithms need accurate, standardized healthcare data.
 Running algorithms on unstructured, non-standardized healthcare data can introduce errors and compromise analysis results.
 The overarching goal is to create trust in digital technologies.
 Without interoperability, trust can be easily eroded.

-How can healthcare interoperability enhance your GRC strategy?
+How can healthcare interoperability enhance your compliance strategy?

-Healthcare interoperability can greatly enhance a healthcare organization’s GRC strategy because it enables a high-level, big-picture view of compliance.
+Healthcare interoperability can greatly enhance a healthcare organization’s risk management strategy because it enables a high-level, big-picture view of compliance.
 When healthcare data from disparate systems feeds into a single analytics platform, for example, healthcare organizations can spot billing errors and suspected fraud in real time.
-When using GRC software with integrated healthcare provider directories, organizations can enhance enterprise healthcare provider data management.
+When using compliance software with integrated healthcare provider directories, organizations can enhance enterprise healthcare provider data management.
 Interoperability makes this type of integration possible.
-Healthcare interoperability also makes it possible for GRC software to enable quality monitoring and safety and incident reporting as well as vendor background checks, credentialing, training, and policy reviews.
+Healthcare interoperability also makes it possible for compliance, quality, and safety software to enable quality monitoring and safety and incident reporting as well as vendor background checks, credentialing, training, and policy reviews.
 Interoperability is the foundation of all of these efforts.

 As the healthcare industry forges ahead with interoperability and data sharing, the opportunities for healthcare organizations are endless.
-Healthcare interoperability enables lower costs, improved outcomes, and a more robust GRC strategy.
+Healthcare interoperability enables lower costs, improved outcomes, and a more robust compliance strategy.